Grodziskie: History

 A maltsters' and brewers' guild existed in the town in 1601.
 The guild created a monopoly on the right to produce malted grain and beer for sale, and kept it in the hands of a select few families, strictly controlled by the guilds.
 It also implemented rules and regulations on the production of the beer that was designed to protect the quality and reputation of the beer.
 A system of quality control was put in place; each barrel of beer that was produced was subjected to a beer tasting by the mayor of the town and a council of elders who evaluated its quality and strength and approved the beer for sale or export with a distinctive stamp.
 Brewers who attempted to cheat the system of quality control were permanently stripped of their right to produce the beer.
 The guild also organized the production of beer by the major breweries, which shared the Old Market well.
 In 1843 and 1844, there were two breweries in Grodzisk that shared the well.
 By 1866, the city had begun taxing the breweries for their use of the municipal wells.
 Two private breweries built their own wells, and found that the water was just as good as the water from the Old Market.
-Following this discovery, all of breweries eventually built their own wells.
+Following this discovery, all of the breweries eventually built their own wells.